ni/nimi-python/CONTRIBUTING.md

 In order to run the **[nimi-python](https://github.com/ni/nimi-python)** system tests:

 * Install the corresponding driver runtimes.
-    * Download the latest installers for NI-DMM, NI-SCOPE, NI-DCPower, NI-SWITCH, NI-FGEN, NI Switch Executive from [ni.com](http://www.ni.com/downloads/ni-drivers/)
+    * Download the latest installers for NI-DCPower, NI-Digital Pattern Driver, NI-DMM, NI-FGEN, NI-SCOPE, NI-SWITCH, and NI Switch Executive from [ni.com](http://www.ni.com/downloads/ni-drivers/) from [ni.com](http://www.ni.com/downloads/ni-drivers/)
     * NI-ModInst is included as part of these runtimes.
     * NI-TClk is included as part of NI-SCOPE and NI-FGEN.